Dragée

+A dragée (/dræˈʒeɪ/ drazh-AY, /UKalsoˈdraːʒeɪ/ DRAH-zhay, /USalsodraːˈʒeɪ/ drah-ZHAY; [dʁaʒe]) is a bite-sized confectionery with a hard outer shell, which can be made of sugar, chocolate, or other ingredients.
+Dragées come in various shapes and sizes and are often used for decorative purposes, particularly in pastries and desserts.
+They are also popular as a type of candy, with the coating providing a sweet or flavorful contrast to the center.

+Historically, dragées were sometimes made with medicinal ingredients, but today they are primarily enjoyed as a sweet treat.
+The term dragée is also used to refer to sugar-coated almonds, traditionally given as favors at weddings and other celebrations in many cultures.

 Use

 Jordan almonds

-In their most classic form of dragée and comfit, Jordan almonds, also known as koufeta, consist of almonds which are sugar panned in various pastel colors.
+In their most classic form of dragée and comfit, Jordan almonds, also known as koufeta, consist of almonds which are sugar-panned in various pastel colors.

-Jordan almonds are often used as wedding favors—like the Italian bomboniere—with the "bitter" almonds and the "sweet" sugar symbolizing the bitterness of life and sweetness of love.
+Jordan almonds are often used as wedding favors—like bomboniere—with the "bitter" almonds and "sweet" sugar symbolizing the bitterness of life and sweetness of love.
 The treats are often packaged in groups of five to represent happiness, health, longevity, wealth, and fertility.
-At Italian and Greek weddings, the almonds are placed in groups of five—an odd number that is indivisible—to symbolize the unity of husband and wife.
+At European weddings, the almonds are placed in groups of five—an odd number that is indivisible—to symbolize the unity of husband and wife.
 In the Middle East, Jordan almonds are considered an aphrodisiac so there are always plenty on hand for the newlyweds and their guests.

-Jordan almonds are thought to originate in ancient Rome, where honey-covered almonds were introduced by a Roman baker and confectioner named Julius Dragatus.
-His confections were called dragati and were served by nobility at weddings and births.
-When sugar became more readily available in the 15th century, the nuts were coated in sugar instead.
-In Sulmona, Italy, the technique of creating the dragée almonds was perfected by the Pelino family.